House Log Production

 When logs dry, it is necessary for the core of the log to dry as well as the outside.
 Normally, when this happens, the logs check (crack).
 To control this checking, our logs are given a special 'kerf' cut which allows the core to dry at the same rate as the shell.
 The result?
 Very little checking and virtually no shrinkage.

-The logs are then set out in the yard to season for no less than a year, and afterward are kiln-dried in our state-of-the-art Nyle dry kilns to a moisture content of less than 15 percent; this reduces shrinkage problems after the logs are assembled into a log home.
-After drying, the logs are planed into the final product.
+The logs are then set out in the yard to season for no less than 6 months, and afterward are kiln-dried in our state-of-the-art Nyle dry kilns to a moisture content of less than 15 percent; this reduces shrinkage problems after the logs are assembled into a log home.
+After drying, the logs are then sorted and flattened on the bottom

 Calculate the